 - Continuous exporters perform significantly better in all performance measures than non-exporters

 - Exporting as associated with a higher probability of business survival

 The Export behaviour and business performance research paper can be viewed in detail here.

-Trade & Investment Queensland is the Queensland Government’s global business agency for business trade and investment and can help your business expand globally, connect with TIQ today.
+Trade and Investment Queensland is the Queensland Government’s global business agency for business trade and investment and can help your business expand globally – connect with Trade and Investment Queensland today.